-Following from the fact that the vast majority of existing studies are based on observational cross-sectional data, the detected negative relationship ethnic diversity and social trust cannot be given a causal interpretation.
-As we have discussed, most studies control statistically for potential confounders to rule out some sources of confounding, but this approach comes with its own problems as it is often ambiguous which covariates to control for.
+Following from the fact that the vast majority of existing studies are based on observational cross-sectional data, the detected negative relationship between ethnic diversity and social trust cannot be given a causal interpretation.
+As we have discussed, most studies control statistically for potential confounders to rule out some sources of confounding, but this approach comes with its own problems; which covariates to control for is often ambiguous.

 At this point, it seems sensible for the literature on the relationship between ethnic diversity and trust to begin applying more sophisticated strategies to strengthen causal identification.
-Like the study of related contextual effects (Laurence & Bentley 2016; Danckert et al. 2017), the use of panel data, which allow for mapping changes in ethnic diversity to changes in social trust, and thereby bypassing all time-invariant confounding, would be a logical next step with the emergence of more panel data sets with local geographic identifiers.
+Like the study of related contextual effects (Laurence & Bentley 2016, Danckert et al. 2017), the use of panel data, which enable linking changes in ethnic diversity to changes in social trust, and thereby bypassing all time-invariant confounding, would be a logical next step with the emergence of more panel data sets with local geographic identifiers.
 To our knowledge, only the above-mentioned study by Dinesen et al. (2019a) has applied panel data, replicating the negative cross-sectional relationship between ethnic diversity and generalized social trust in workplaces in Denmark.

-Similarly, and again parallel to other related fields (Enos 2017; Hangartner et al. 2019), the use of field experiments-where exposure to ethnic diversity is randomly assigned by the researcher-and natural experiments-in which quasi-random geographic or temporal disjunctions in exposure to diversity is utilized-are obvious methodological advances pertinent for future research on the relationship between ethnic diversity and social trust.
-There are already promising movements in this direction.
-Most notably, the above-mentioned field experiment from Norway, which randomized exposure to ethnic minority members via room sharing during a recruitment period in the army (Finseraas et al. 2019).
+Similarly, and again parallel to other related fields (Enos 2017, Hangartner et al. 2019), field experiments (where exposure to ethnic diversity is randomly assigned by the researcher) and natural experiments (in which quasi-random geographic or temporal disjunctions in exposure to diversity are utilized) are obvious methodological advances pertinent to future research on the relationship between ethnic diversity and social trust.
+There are already promising movements in this direction, most notably the above-mentioned field experiment from Norway, which randomized exposure to ethnic minority members via room sharing during a recruitment period in the army (Finseraas et al. 2019).
 Another, less demanding, approach, along the lines of Koopmans & Veit (2014), is to experimentally prime ethnic diversity among survey respondents to study its effect on trust.